x56080/SequoiaDB/doc/src/manual/Manual/Sequoiadb_Command/SdbCollection/insert_en.md

     >**Note:**
     >
     > - If the parameter "options" is not specified, the insert operation will not return the content of the field "_id" by default, and an error will be reported when an index key conflict occurs.
-    > - For the parameters "ContOnDup", "ReplaceOnDup", "ContOnDupID" and "ReplaceOnDupID" do not support specifying multiple.
+    > - For the parameters "ContOnDup", "ReplaceOnDup", "ContOnDupID" and "ReplaceOnDupID" do not support specifying multiple as true at the same time.

 ##RETURN VALUE##